 Leanne Hatch: Senior Solicitor (Hull) dealing with all aspects of commercial property work, including leasehold and freehold, landlord and tenant matters, secured lending, acquisitions, disposals and corporate support work.
+Qualified in February 2019.
 Sandersons Solicitors (2017 - 2020) Joined Rollits in 2020

-Millie Bird: Paralegal (York) specialising in sales and purchases and general property based work.
+Millie Bird: Trainee Solicitor (Hull) specialising in sales and purchases and general property based work.
 Joined Rollits in 2021

 We want to give you the best possible service.
 However, if at any point you become unhappy or concerned about the service we have provided then you should inform us immediately, so that we can do our best to resolve the problem.
 If you would like to make a formal complaint, then you can read our full complaints procedure here.